lilaspourpre/acl-2020/_pages/home.md

 <h2>Welcome!</h2>

-The 9th International Conference — Analysis of Images, Social Networks and Texts — will take place online from <b>October 15th through October 16th, 2020</b>.
+The 10th International Conference — Analysis of Images, Social Networks and Texts — will take place online from <b>December 16th through December 18th, 2021</b>.

 The world of Data Science changes every year.
 At AIST, we exchange our understanding of the Science state-of-the-art, as well as how it applies to life and business.
 AIST is regularly held since 2012.

-Because of the current COVID-19 epidemiological situation, the conference will be held online and there is no participation fee.
-To participate, please, fill in the <a href="https://forms.gle/Yc7uL9gBaZYJFRD77">registration form</a>.
+Because of the current COVID-19 epidemiological situation, the conference will be held both online and offline.

 <h2>Publication</h2>